 Emergency information and school closing updates will be sent directly to your phone.
 The School District of Clayton uses a broadcast telephone messaging system that will send a recorded telephone message to parents and staff within a matter of minutes.
 This system is also used to notify District families and staff when school is closed due to inclement weather.
-A "test call" will be made on the second Saturday in November at 10 a.m.
 On snow days or snow schedule days, parents can expect a phone call as soon as the decision to close school has been made, typically not until 5 a.m.
+Parents are encouraged to keep their contact information up to date in the PowerSchool Portal.